The Tale of the Fisherman and the Fish: Analysis

-The Afanasiev version "The Goldfish" is catalogued as type ATU 555, "(The) Fisherman and his Wife", the type title deriving from the representative tale, Brothers Grimm's tale The Fisherman and His Wife.
+The Afanasiev version "The Goldfish" is catalogued as Aarne–Thompson–Uther type 555, "(The) Fisherman and his Wife", the type title deriving from the representative tale, Brothers Grimm's The Fisherman and His Wife.

 The tale exhibits the "function" of "lack" to use the terminology of Vladimir Propp's structural analysis, but even while the typical fairy tale is supposed to "liquidate' the lack with a happy ending, this tale type breaches the rule by reducing the Russian couple back to their original state of dire poverty, hence it is a case of "lack not liquidated".
-The Poppovian structural analysis sets up "The Goldfish" tale for comparison with a similar Russian fairy tale, "The Greedy Old Woman (Wife)".
+The Proppian structural analysis sets up "The Goldfish" tale for comparison with a similar Russian fairy tale, "The Greedy Old Woman (Wife)".